clarkgrubb/data-tools/doc/TOUR.md

 <a name="xlsx"/>
 ## xlsx

 XLSX is the default format used by Excel since 2007.
-Most other spreadsheet applications can read it.
+Other spreadsheet applications can read it.

 XLSX is a ZIP archive of mostly XML files.
-The `unzip -l` command can be used to inspect the archive.
+The `unzip -l` command can be used to list the contents of an XLSX file.

 Excel provides the ability to export data in a CSV or TSV format.
 One exports by choosing the format when saving the workbook.
 The CSV formats all use 8-bit encodings and are not recommended since Excel spreadsheets can contain Unicode data.
 To export as TSV, look for the "Unicode Text" or "UTF-16 Unicode Text" option.
 The file suffix will be `.txt`.
 The character encoding is UTF-16 and can be converted using `iconv`:

     iconv -f utf-16 -t utf-8 < foo.txt > foo.tsv

 Using Excel to export the data requires having Excel, which is not free.
 Also Excel must be run in a desktop environment and is difficult to automate.
-So the *data tools* include the script `xslx-to-cv` so the operation can be performed from the command line.
+The *data tools* include the script `xslx-to-csv` so the operation can be performed at the command line.
 To extract the sheets from a workbook as CSV files, run this:

     $ xlsx-to-csv WORKBOOK.xlsx OUTPUT_DIR